seaSharkDenis/requirement-analysis/README.md

   - **Reliability & Availability**: Uptime, fault tolerance
   - **Maintainability**: Ease of updating, modular structure
   - **Portability**: Ability to run on various platforms or devices

+---

+## Use Case Diagrams

+A Use Case Diagram is a visual representation of a system's functionality from the user's perspective.
+It helps model how actors interact with the system and what the goals (use cases) they achieve.

+**Benefits of Use Case Diagrams**

+- Provide a clear visual representation of system functionalities.
+- Help in identifying and organizing system requirements.
+- Facilitate communication among stakeholders and development team.

+**Actors in our AirBnB project**
+1. Guest
+2. Host
+3. Admin